ActianCorp/integration-platform-docs/docs/accessing-the-integration-manager.md

 # Accessing the Integration Manager

 :::caution[Important]
     The first time you log in to Integration Manager as an administrator, you will use the default administrator login username and password (admin/admin).
 We strongly recommended that you change the admin password.
-Refer to [Changing Your Password](./editing-your-profile#changing-your-password).
+Refer to [Editing Your Profile](./editing-your-profile).
 :::

 1. Navigate to the Integration Manager UI in your web browser: